Fuchsia and Steerpike, as depicted by their creator.

 is a great admirer of Gormenghast, which he judges a masterpiece of fantasy and has praised vocally in several instances.

 In 2000, the BBC adapted the work for the small screen as a project explicitly for the new millennium, focussing on the first two books involving Steerpike.
-Peake purists criticised it for being Lighter and Softer
+Peake purists criticized it for being Lighter and Softer

 than the books.